iagoleal/iagoleal.github.io/content/posts/dynamic-programming.md

 After God knows how many rituals and incantations, the wizard hands you a shining new value function $\CBall : \States \to \R$.

-Since it is never wise to blindly follow the advices from a crystal ball, you decide to use it only to predict the future, while relying on your discernment for taking immediate decisions.
+Since it is never wise to blindly follow a crystal ball's advice, you decide to use it only to predict the future, while relying on your discernment for taking immediate decisions.
 In other words, you rule your kingdom by solving the optimization problem